 Developers must demonstrate acceptable multifamily housing experience and capacity to guarantee performance of their duties as described in the Development Services Agreement.
 The Developer must submit Form 203A Qualifications of Developer, found on Minnesota Housing's Development Team Qualification Forms webpage, and all required attachments as part of the initial application for funding or HTCs.

-NOTE: Minnesota Housing reserves the right to approve the replacement of the Developer after a development is selected for an HTC reservation.
+Minnesota Housing reserves the right to approve the replacement of the Developer after a development is selected.

 2.06 Interim Replacement General Partner or Managing Member